Aleister93MarkV/Minecraft-Server-made-with-CasaOS-on-Manjaro/README.md

 ## Seriously, You guys Rock!

-And if you want to join my minecraft you can join it here:
+And if you want to join my minecraft server you can join it here:

 ## storage-downloadable.joinmc.link